adeel-iqbal/adeel-iqbal/README.md

 I'm on the road from curious learner to **AI/ML Engineer**.
 I love turning complex data into smart solutions and building models that actually solve real problems.
 Currently diving deep into Neural Networks, Computer Vision, and NLP.

-When I'm not wrangling code, you'll find me pushing pawns on a chessboard ♟️, chasing a new PR in the gym 💪, or getting lost in a good book 📚.
+When I'm not wrangling code, you'll find me pushing pawns on a chessboard ♟️, crushing workouts at the gym 💪, scoring goals in FIFA ⚽, or getting lost in a good book 📚.

 ---